 An old fishing rule states: “Fishing is least when the wind is from the east.”
 Wind and rain can have immediate impacts, as well as affecting water clarity for several days after an event.

 In most shallow areas, tides are extremely important.
 Some conditions only exist when tides flow over a given area in a specific direction and speed.
 As the tide begins to fall, fish often begin congregating at the mouths of feeder creeks.
-As tides fall even lower, rips often form near shallow water structures such as sand bars, oysters beds, and points.
+As tides fall even lower, rips often form near shallow water structures such as sand bars, oyster beds, and points.

 Near the end of the outgoing tide, fish often move into deep channels.
 As the tide turns and rises, the cycle completes, with fish moving up onto sand bars, grass beds, or other areas.